-This Urban Forest Carbon Protocol sets forth the requirements for Tree Planting projects in urban areas in the U.S. to earn certified carbon credits.
+This Urban Forest Carbon Protocol sets forth the requirements for Tree Planting projects in urban areas in the U.S. to quantify carbon dioxide sequestration from woody biomass.
+That woody biomass is referred to herein by the broader term "urban forest."